fedoteh/pet-manager-api/README.md

 ## CI/CD project for the Universidad de Palermo DevOps class

 This is the backend layer for an application I'm building for the DevOps class.
 It's a Node.js CRUD API using the Express.js framework, completely written in TypeScript and then transpiled to plain JavaScript.
-The objective is to build a CI/CD pipeline so that the app can be unit-tested, then dockerized, then its docker image pushed to a public docker registry [pending link here].
-Afterwards, the image should be pulled from that docker registry and deployed into a PaaS solution like Render, DigitalOcean, Vercel, etc.
+The objective is to build a CI/CD pipeline so that the app can be unit-tested, then dockerized, then its docker image pushed to a public docker registry ([https://hub.docker.com/r/fedoteh/pet-manager-api]([url](https://hub.docker.com/r/fedoteh/pet-manager-api))).
+Afterwards, the latest reference to the image is pulled by Render and automatically deployed thanks to a deploy hook that is configured on the GitHub Actions workflow.

 ### Prerequisites

-- `Git` to clone this repo.
+- Git to clone this repo.
-- `Node >= 20`
+- Node >= 20
 - `npm` to manage dependencies.
-- `Docker Desktop` — must have docker compose v2 (just update Docker Desktop and it should be good).
+- Docker Desktop — must have docker compose v2 (just update Docker Desktop and it should be good).
 - `Make` to easily manage docker compose commands — on Windows, can be installed with Chocolatey.

-There are two options:

-You can...

-### a.
-Run this project locally
+###  Running the project

-1. Clone the repository: `git clone https://github.com/fedoteh/pet-manager-backend.git`
-2. Install dependencies: `npm install`
-3. Build the app: `npm run build`
-4. Start the server from the transpiled JavaScript files: `npm start`

-Or...

-### b.
-(Recommended) Run a dockerized version of this project

 Sit on the root directory and run: